zzolo/srccon-data/2014/transcripts/Session_05_Closing_the_Gaps_Open_Data.md

      So it's been my experience at a lot of levels, not just my home, I've come to accept things that are terrible.
 That is how you deal with it.
 That's how you get the data.
-That is what it's like to propose a correction to something or what it's like to install CCCam or the process of getting parcel level geo data for multiple countries or whatever.
+That is what it's like to propose a correction to something or what it's like to install CKAN or the process of getting parcel level geo data for multiple countries or whatever.
      So the director of the U.S. Open Data Institute which is a small